 What is the Height And Weight for a Booster Seat in NC?

-A booster seat is designed to provide a safe and comfortable ride for children in North Carolina who have outgrown the height or weight limits of their car seats, but are still too small to fit properly in an adult seat belt.
+A booster seat is designed to provide a safe and comfortable ride for children in North Carolina who have outgrown the height or weight limits of their car seats.
+They are still too small to fit properly in an adult seat belt.
 In North Carolina, the minimum age for using a booster seat is 4 years old or 40 pounds.

 The maximum weight limit for most booster seats is usually around 100-120 pounds, while the height limit can vary depending on your individual model of car and/or booster seat.